MartynaPlomecka/AI4Health/README.md

   Here, 275 rows (subjects) x 8508 columns (ID, demographics and features) are provided. <br />
 * **dkatlas_labels.csv** <br />
-  provides anatomical labels for the 68 parcels.
+  Provides anatomical labels for the 68 parcels.

 ### Labels are provided for the training features and contain: <br />